'Stay home,' Irish PM tells nation in coronavirus battle

-DUBLIN (Reuters) - Ireland’s prime minister told citizens to stay home until April 12 to help slow the spread of coronavirus, only leaving to shop for groceries, for brief individual physical exercise or to make family visits that are absolutely essential.
+DUBLIN (Reuters) - Ireland’s prime minister ordered citizens to stay home until April 12 to help slow the spread of coronavirus, telling them they can only leave to shop for groceries, for brief individual physical exercise or to make family visits that are essential.

-Almost all shops will be shut, all public gatherings outside of household units prohibited completely, and those over the age of 70 or with chronic diseases will be told to stay in their homes completely, Prime Minister Leo Varadkar said.
+Almost all shops will be shut, all public gatherings outside of household units prohibited completely, and those over the age of 70 or with chronic diseases will be told to stay in their homes completely.

+These “radical actions” were aimed at saving as many lives as possible, Prime Minister Leo Varadkar said.

-Varadkar had earlier warned that Ireland’s intensive care units will be at capacity within a few days given the rate of spread of coronavirus.
+Varadkar had earlier warned that Ireland’s intensive care units would be at capacity within a few days given the rate of spread of coronavirus.
 Confirmed cases of coronavirus in Ireland rose to 2,121 on Friday from 1,819 a day ago, with 22 deaths.

 “There isn’t much more beyond this I think that we could do in terms of further restrictive measures.”